William M. Jennings Trophy

 The William M. Jennings Trophy is an annual National Hockey League (NHL) award given to "the goaltender(s) having played a minimum of 25 games for the team with the fewest goals scored against it ... based on regular-season play."
 Despite the flawed wording from the NHL definition, it means the goaltender with the lowest goals against average (per game), not the goaltender with the true lowest number of goals scored against them.
 From 1946 until 1981, the Vezina Trophy had been awarded under that definition, but it was later changed and replaced by the Jennings Trophy.
 It is named in honor of William M. Jennings, the longtime governor and president of the New York Rangers.
 Since its beginnings in 1982, it has been awarded at the end of 40 seasons to 44 different players; mostly in tandems of two goaltenders.

-The most recent winner is Connor Hellebuyck of the Winnipeg Jets.
-The Jets had a league-low 191 team goals-against in the 2024–25 season.
+The most recent winners are Mackenzie Blackwood and Scott Wedgewood of the Colorado Avalanche.
+The Avalanche had a league-low 197 team goals-against in the 2025–26 season.